OneStep-elecTRON/onestep-electron-content/Courses/easy_track/PyData-Tutorial/seaborn.md

-Seaborn - Seaborn is a graphic library built on top of Matplotlib.
+[Seaborn](http://seaborn.pydata.org/) is a graphic library built on top of Matplotlib.
 It allows to make your charts prettier, and facilitates some of the common data visualisation needs (like mapping a color to a variable or using faceting).

 :::tip